LogFlames/DD2391-project/README.md

 ### Elias Lundell

 * Researched man-in-the-middle attacks, choosing DNS Cache Poisoning as the main attack to explore in the project.
+* Explored different ways to perform DNS Cache Poisoning, both when on the same network and when on different networks.
+Explore feasability, advantages and disadvantages of each approach.
 * Setup a DNS testing environment in docker, setting up a Bind9 DNS server to be vulnerable to the attack.
-* Wrote [flood.c](dns_cache_poisoning/attack/flood.c) to generate DNS packets according to RFC1035 and flood the DNS server with guesses for transaction IDs.
+* Wrote [flood.c](dns_cache_poisoning/attack/flood.c) to generate DNS packets according to RFC1035.
+Manually generate UDP packets to be able to spoof the source ip address to get packets accepted by the Bind9 DNS server.
+Flood the DNS server with packets with different Transaction IDs to get packets accepted.
-* Auotmated the attack using new subdomains, easing the attempts with new subdomains.
+* Auotmated the use of subdomains to reattempt at changing the NS server without having to wait for the cache timeout period until reattempting.

 ### Eskil Nyberg